felipecoloma/Retail-Sales-Analysis-with-MYSQL/README.md

-# Retail Sales Analysis with SQL
+# Retail Sales & Inventory Analysis with MYSQL

 This project simulates a complete sales and inventory analysis for **Extreme Sport House**, a mountain and adventure gear distributor.
 Using real-world business logic and **MySQL**, this analysis covers the company's retail performance across multiple sales channels and store locations.